MicrosoftDocs/VBA-Docs/api/Access.Form.ScrollBars.md

 If your form is larger than the available display window, you can use the **ScrollBars** property to allow the user to view the entire form.

-You can use the **NavigationButtons** property to control record navigation.
+Use the **NavigationButtons** property to control record navigation.